entropiccode/Fixed-Order-Randomizer-Catch-Em-All/README.md

 - Obtain all 493 Pokemon to complete the National Pokedex.
 - Acquire both Certificates from the Game Freak Lead Developer in Valor Lakefront.
 - Defeat the Elite 4 and Champion Cynthia
-- [OPTIONAL] Defeat Barry in the Fight Area on a weekend after returning the Magma Stone to Stark Mountain and entering the Hall of Fame 20 times.

 Platinum
 - Obtain all 493 Pokemon to complete the National Pokedex.
 - Acquire both Certificates from the Game Freak Lead Developer in Valor Lakefront.
 - Defeat the Elite 4 Rematch and Champion Cynthia Rematch.
-- [OPTIONAL] Defeat Barry in the Fight Area on a weekend after completing the Stark Mountain events and entering the Hall of Fame 20 times.

 Heart Gold / Soul Silver
 - Obtain all 493 Pokemon to complete the National Pokedex.